Check out this engaging video of Dr. Davis explaining how we (anyone) can reduce intimate partner violence.

 Our mission: To end intimate partner abuse and violence by contributing to research that helps reach those who act abusively.
 We are unapologetically and especially committed to work that helps Black/African-American and Latino men end violence/abuse in their romantic relationships.

 This page contains some full length versions of published research.
 For a quick way to digest some of the research findings click on the "Media" tab.
-Infographics summarizing study results are coming soon...
+Infographics and visual abstracts summarizing study results are coming soon...

 The Men’s Group at St. Pius V: A Case Study of a Parish-Based Voluntary Partner Abuse Intervention P (pdf)Download